6 Best Cities to Visit in Ireland

-When most people think of Ireland they think of its friendly people, great sense of humour, incredible history, culture and more.
-Ireland may be a small country in comparison to others, but it isn’t short of great things for you to discover.
+When most people think of Ireland, they think of its friendly people, great sense of humour, incredible history, culture, and more.
+Ireland may be a small country in comparison to others around the world, but it isn’t short of great things for you to discover.

 Each city in Ireland offers something unique from the next one.
-No matter where you are North or South of Ireland, you’ll fall in love with its undeniable beauty and welcoming nature.
-So, keep reading to find out about the best cities to visit in Ireland.
+No matter where you are, North or South of Ireland, you’ll fall in love with the undeniable beauty and welcoming nature of the Emerald Isle.
+From ancient castles and gardens to modern estates and attractions, there’s something for everyone to enjoy.

 1. Galway

-Firstly, we must mention the beautiful wonder that is Galway City located on the stunning west coast of Ireland.
-Galway has often been suggested as one of the most engaging cities in Ireland.
-You’ll find some of the best unspoilt natural landscapes right here, along with a rich history that’s very interesting.
+First on our list is the beautiful wonder of Galway City, located on the stunning west coast of Ireland.
+Galway has often been touted as one of the most engaging cities in Ireland.
+You’ll find some of the best unspoilt natural landscapes here, along with a fascinating and rich history.

-The city has always had close links to the Irish language and culture, with heavy music and dance traditions.
-It’s also the biggest city in Ireland with the largest population of native Irish speakers.
-The city is also known for its artsy side as many of the streets are covered in amazing artwork that is nice to walk around and check out.
+The city has always had close links to the Irish language and culture, with significant music and dance traditions.
+It’s also the biggest city in Ireland, with the largest population of native Irish speakers.
+The city is also known for its artsy side, as many streets are covered in unique artwork that makes strolling around Galway a delightful experience.

-You’ll find a variety of brilliant Irish pubs here that are known for their great atmosphere and live music.
-It’s an unmissable experience to enjoy a drink and immerse yourself into Galway’s culture.
+You’ll find a variety of brilliant Irish pubs here known for their great atmosphere and live music.
+Spending a night socialising in a traditional pub is an unmissable opportunity to enjoy a drink and immerse yourself in Galway’s culture.

 Eyre Square

-A must-see while in Galway is to visit this lovely public park located right in the heart of the city.
-In 2006, the park underwent a huge redevelopment and is a place where you’d find many people just chilling out.
-Taking a walk around Eyre Square you’ll find some unique features as well as a shopping centre close by.
+A must-do while in Galway is to visit Eyre Square.
+This lovely public park is located right in the heart of the city.
+In 2006, the park underwent a massive redevelopment that made it an area where you will find many people relaxing and enjoying the greenery.
+Walking around Eyre Square, you’ll find a unique break from the city.

 Galway Market